Skip to main content

 Wednesday, August 15, 2007

 Oklahoma State University System Interim CEO and President Dr. Marlene Strathe will address guests and students.
-Members of the Board of Regents for Oklahoma State University and the A&M Colleges will congratulate the graduates.
-Dr. Linda Avant, OSU-Okmulgee Executive Vice President, will present the candidates for graduation.
-OSU-Okmulgee President Dr. Robert Klabenes, Dr. Marlene Strathe and members of the Board of Regents will confer the degrees and present the diplomas.
+Members of the Board of Regents for Oklahoma State University and the A&M colleges will congratulate the graduates.
+Dr. Linda Avant, OSU-Okmulgee executive vice president, will present the candidates for graduation.
+OSU-Okmulgee President Dr. Robert Klabenes, Strathe and members of the Board of Regents will confer the degrees and present the diplomas.

 The academic divisions are hosting receptions before or after the graduation ceremonies.
 The times and locations of the receptions are listed below.

-As chief executive officer for the Oklahoma State System of Higher Education, Johnson leads a state system comprised of 25 state colleges and universities, ten constituent agencies, one higher education center and independent colleges and universities coordinated with the state system.
-Chancellor Johnson provides leadership on matters relating to standards for Oklahoma higher education, courses and programs of study, budget allocations for institutions, fees and tuition, and strategic planning.
-He is responsible for an annual higher education budget in excess of $1.4 billion as well as the state endowment fund, with a market value over $200 million.
+As chief executive officer for the Oklahoma State System of Higher Education, Johnson leads a state system comprised of 25 state colleges and universities, 10 constituent agencies, one higher education center, and independent colleges and universities coordinated with the state system.
+Johnson provides leadership on standards for Oklahoma higher education, courses and programs of study, budget allocations for institutions, fees and tuition, and strategic planning.
+He is responsible for an annual higher education budget of over $1.4 billion and the state endowment fund, with a market value of over $200 million.

-Johnson became the eighth Chancellor of the Oklahoma state system in January 2007 after a national search.
+After a national search, Johnson became the eighth chancellor of the Oklahoma state system in January 2007.
 Before assuming the role of chancellor, Johnson served as the 16th president of Southeastern Oklahoma State University in Durant for 10 years.
 Through his leadership, enrollment increased to maximum capacity, from 4,500 to 5,500.

-Johnson served as Director of Public Policy and Professor of Law at the University of Oklahoma College of Law.
-Prior to his work at the University of Oklahoma, Johnson served in the Oklahoma House of Representatives from 1982 to 1996 and was Speaker of the House from 1990 to 1996.
+Johnson served as director of Public Policy and Professor of Law at the University of Oklahoma College of Law.
+Before his work at OU, Johnson served in the Oklahoma House of Representatives from 1982 to 1996 and was Speaker of the House from 1990 to 1996.

-Johnson is an honors graduate of the University of Oklahoma, with an undergraduate degree in political science and a Juris Doctor degree from the University of Oklahoma’s College of Law.
+Johnson is an honors graduate of OU, with an undergraduate degree in political science and a Juris Doctor from OU’s College of Law.
 He was a member of Phi Beta Kappa at OU and received the Letzeiser Award as one of OU’s outstanding seniors.

-Charles Young is graduating with an Associate in Applied Science in Drafting.
-Charles, who is from Morris, plans to continue his education to earn a bachelor’s degree in an engineering field.
+Young, who is from Morris, plans to continue his education to earn a bachelor’s degree in engineering.
 His future career plans include becoming an engineering instructor and a motivational speaker.
-Charles currently works at FBS Engineering Company in Tulsa, where he started as an intern.
+Young currently works at FBS Engineering Company in Tulsa, where he started as an intern.

-While a student, Charles served a year as the national President of SkillsUSA, which allowed him to travel to 15 states to speak on behalf of the organization.
-Charles was also very active on campus, including serving as chapter reporter for Phi Theta Kappa, as a member of the Society of Manufacturing Engineers and as a member of the American Design Drafting Association.
+While a student, Young served a year as the national president of SkillsUSA, which allowed him to travel to 15 states to speak on behalf of the organization.
+Young was also very active on campus, including serving as a chapter reporter for Phi Theta Kappa, as a member of the Society of Manufacturing Engineers, and as a member of the American Design Drafting Association.

-Oscar and his wife Lupita have three children: Oscar, Jr., Diana and Diego.
-Oscar says they supported him tremendously while he was earning his degree, and they inspire him to be a better person day by day.
+Olivas and his wife, Lupita, have three children: Oscar Jr., Diana and Diego.
+Olivas says they supported him tremendously while he was earning his degree, and they inspired him to be a better person day by day.

 Division Receptions